Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

 Phylogenetic trees
 ------------------

 The objectives for reconstructing phylogenetic trees can be manifold.
-Generally speaking, a phylogenetic tree is a hypothesis of how biological species or other entities (e.g., genes, traits) are related through evolution.
+Generally speaking, a phylogenetic tree is a hypothesis of how biological species or other entities (e.g., genes) are related through evolution.
 It is a branching diagram showing the inferred evolutionary relationships among these entities based on similarities in their genetic and/or physical characteristics.

 For the interpretation of phylogenetic trees, it is important to understand the concept of homology as similarity due to shared ancestry.
 For example, the forelimbs of vertebrates are **homologous** structures.
 Although in different animals, they may vary in form and function (e.g., arms, forelegs, wings, front flippers), they have evolved from the same structure in the last common ancestor of tetrapods.
 However, the function of wings in insects, bats and birds is **analogous**, as it has evolved independently in widely divergent groups of animals.